What is Psoriasis?

 Non-genetic Factors That Influence Psoriasis

-Apart from genes that can predispose you to this disease, few non-genetic factors increase your risk of psoriasis.
+Apart from genes that can predispose you to this disease, a few non-genetic factors increase your risk of psoriasis.
 These factors also act as triggers for the onset of psoriasis symptoms.
 A combination of genetic and environmental factors is needed in most cases to trigger psoriasis.

 - Cold temperatures